 Michelle Saavedra Diaz is an academic advisor for DSS students and also coordinates interpreting and captioning services for Deaf and Hard-of-Hearing students along with coordinating alternative text needs for print impaired students to receive their textbooks in electronic formats.
 She has worked at CSUSM in DSS since 2006 and worked as a Career Counselor at San Diego State University (SDSU) working with students with disabilities before joining CSUSM.
 Her area of specialization is working with the Deaf and Hard-of-Hearing.
 Michelle received a Bachelor of Arts degree in Special Education focusing in Deaf Studies from California State University Northridge also known as the National Center on Deafness.
 She received a Master of Science Degree from SDSU in Rehabilitation Counseling and completed a Professional Educational Leadership Training program for professionals working with the Deaf through an SDSU fellowship grant program.
 Michelle has been working with individuals with disabilities since before 1990 when a federal law was passed known as the Americans with Disabilities Act.
 Initially, Michelle worked exclusively with the Deaf as a Sign Language Interpreter in the community and education settings.
 She also worked as a job developer early in her professional career preparing individuals with disabilities entering the workforce.

-Ben obtained both a Bachelor of Arts and Master of Science degrees in Psychology from the University of Texas at Arlington.
-Ben is currently working to complete a doctoral program in clinical psychology.
-Through his graduate training, he has obtained supervised training in a wide variety of mental health settings including a crises center, inpatient/outpatient drug rehabilitation facility, and outpatient community and college counseling centers.
-At these settings, Ben conducted crisis management, short-term and long-term individual therapy, group therapy, and psychological assessments with adolescents and adults.
+Dr. Towns received both his Bachelor of Arts and Master of Science degrees in Psychology from the University of Texas at Arlington.
+He received his Ph.D. in Clinical Psychology from the California School of Professional Psychology at Alliant International University.
+Throughout his graduate training, he has obtained supervised training in a wide variety of mental health settings including a crises center, inpatient/outpatient drug rehabilitation facility, and outpatient community and college counseling centers.
+At these settings, Dr. Towns conducted crisis management, short-term and long-term individual therapy, group therapy, and psychological assessments with adolescents and adults.
 He has also worked with the special education department at a local high school where he conducted psycho-educational evaluations for determining special education eligibility.
-Ben has been with Disability Support Services at CSUSM since 2012.
+Dr. Towns has been with Disability Support Services at CSUSM since 2012.

 Diana has lived in San Marcos for close to 40 years and watched the construction of California State University San Marcos.
 When CSUSM started being built she told her family, “I want to work there someday” and now she has been with Disability Support Services for over 11 years.
 The Testing Center Coordinator was officially added to Diana’s scope of responsibilities just over 3 years ago.
 As part of Diana’s professional and personal development she has been certified in several areas which include Leading and Supervising Others, Situational Leadership, Project Management, The Art of Communication, Communication Skills for Women, Capitalizing on Your Strengths and Evelyn Wood Speed Reading to name a few.
 Diana continues to work toward earning her degree in Human Development while balancing the demands of a busy work schedule.
 If you have any questions or need information, Diana can be reached at firstname.lastname@example.org or by phone at (760) 750-4905.